Chicken Cordon Bleu is a classic French dinner. This recipe is a fun twist, turning it into a sandwich, making it perfect for lunch or dinner!

 Place rolls n rimmed baking sheet and spread equal amounts of mustard mixture on cut sides of each roll.
 Slice each cutlet on bias into 4 pieces (16 pieces in total).
 Layer 2 slices ham on one side of each roll, then 4 slices chicken, and finish with 2 slices cheese.
 Position top rolls on layered meats and press rolls closed.
 Bake until cheese is melted.
 3 to 5 minutes.
 Serve.

-The only thing I knew about “fried chicken” is to soak the chicken in buttermilk, so I did, over night.
+The only thing I knew about “fried chicken” is to soak the chicken in buttermilk, so I did that overnight.

-We were fresh outta Swiss cheese, so I used American (don’t hate me).
+We were fresh outta Swiss cheese, so I used white American (don’t hate me).

-I left the sandwiches un-topped when in the (toaster) oven, laying the tops next to them, so that they would brown a little.
+I left the chicken cordon bleu sandwiches un-topped when in the (toaster) oven, laying the tops next to them, so that they would brown a little.